vega/vega/docs/docs/expressions.md

 <a name="signal" href="#signal">#</a>
 <i>signal names</i>

 Any in-scope signal value can be referenced directly by name.
 For example, if you have defined a signal named `hover` within your Vega specification, you can refer to it directly within an expression (e.g., `hover.value`).
+Similarly, to lookup an object property whose name is bound to the signal `property_name`, you could use `datum[property_name]`.

 [Back to Top](#reference)